Life Alert Medical Alert System Review

 Is Life Alert covered by insurance?
 No, but no medical alert system is.
 So you’ll have to pay for the monthly services unless you opt for an unmonitored system like the LogicMark Freedom Alert.

 The basic monthly fee is around $50, which is more expensive than most of the competition.
 The cellular option costs around $60, and the costs accumulate fast if, for example, you add another $10 for spouse monitoring.
 Furthermore, Life Alert with a wall-mounted help button costs around $70 per month, while its mobile system costs nearly $90 per month.

 That’s not all; you’ll also have to pay for the equipment and an installation fee in the amount of approximately $100 to $200, depending on the selected package.
 You can usually get free shipping with or without Life Alert promo codes.
 Replacements are shipped free of charge if there are issues with the equipment, and a lost pendant costs around $50 to be replaced.

 You can only order Life Alert over the phone by calling 1-800-360-0329.
 We’ll remind you that getting the best price requires some bargaining with the sales representative.
 They will sometimes ask as much as $300 for the installation, but you can negotiate the installation fee down to as low as $100.

 Nevertheless, the company’s technician will need to come over and install the equipment for you.
 This also means you don’t need to do anything—a professional will set up the system for you.
 However, you also don’t have the option to do it yourself.

 - Proven protection in medical and shower emergencies

 - Can’t return the device if it doesn’t suit you

-Life Alert is perhaps the most famous medical alert system company thanks to their catchphrase “Help, I’ve fallen, and I can’t get up!”
-But if we compare Life Alert and medical alert systems from rival companies, we can see that many newer and better services have emerged over the years that make their offer look outdated.
+Life Alert is perhaps the most famous medical alert system company thanks to its catchphrase “Help, I’ve fallen, and I can’t get up!”
+But if we compare Life Alert and medical alert systems from rival companies, we can see that many newer and better services have emerged over the years that make its offer look outdated.